edhowland/viper/local/packages/charm.d/help.d/apps.md

   The new subcommand will create a new module and populate with some template sample files charm welcome : [remove] [restore] :
   Displays the Viper startup banner.
-Or removes it or restores it at startup. charm ignore  : Adds any local project's  ./vishrc to your .gitignore charm help displays this help text
+Or removes it or restores it at startup. charm help displays this help text